vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     and less than 20 degrees Celsius, then 20 + three times the temperature in degrees Celsius (in seconds).
 For instance, if the temperature is 10 degrees Celsius, the threshold is 50 seconds.

+* Starting 2025-11-11, I am increasing the baseline threshold to 90 seconds.
+The new logic is:

+  * Baseline of 90 seconds

+  * If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than 0 degrees Celsius and less than 20 degrees Celsius, then 30 + three times the temperature in degrees Celsius (in seconds).
+For instance, if the temperature is 10 degrees Celsius, the threshold is 60 seconds.

+  This increase is based on a review of data since the beginning of June.
+Over this period, I have gone below 90 seconds on my right leg just once (86 seconds).
+At that time, my foot and socks were wet, and the second try worked.
+I have gone below 90 seconds on my left leg twice (once along with the right leg, and one other time where I got to 88 seconds).
+Most of the time, I get above 100 seconds on both legs.

 ### History of triggers for overall exercise